astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 the ball simply goes straight up and back down again.
 The horizontal motion has no effect on the vertical motion.

-But this analysis demands that the off-axis velocity *is* affected by the relative motion along the axis.
-As the on-axis velocity increases (follow the blue line to either the right or left end), the off-axis velocity (the red line) must decrease.
+But the relativistic analysis demands that the off-axis velocity *is* affected by the relative motion along the axis.
+As the on-axis velocity increases (follow the blue line in {numref}`figoffaxis` to either the right or left end), the off-axis velocity (the red line) must decrease.
 This counter-intuitive result is the direct result of demanding that the overall magnitude of the four-vector remain constant.
 If $\beta_x^2+\beta_y^2\leq 1$, then as $\beta_x\rightarrow 1$, $\beta_y$ must get smaller.
 If it didn't, the sum of the squares would exceed the speed limit of the universe.

 However, this leaves us with the unsettling conclusion that changing the relative motion of two reference frames can actually change the